Turkey plans to introduce work permits for Syrian refugees, minister says

 More than 2.2 million Syrians have sought refuge in Turkey from the civil war, now in its sixth year.
 Another 200,000 Iraqi refugees also shelter there, and migrants from Iran, Afghanistan and Africa all use Turkey as a transit point to Europe.

-Turkey, which aspires to join the EU, struck a deal with the bloc in November to prevent migrants from traveling to Europe in return for 3 billion euros ($3.3 billion) in cash, a deal on visas and renewed talks on joining the 28-nation bloc.
+Turkey, which aspires to join the EU, struck a deal with the EU in November to prevent migrants from travelling to Europe in return for 3 billion euro ($3.3 billion) in cash, a deal on visas and renewed talks on joining the 28-nation bloc.

 Timmermans said education for children should be the priority in deploying the funds.